osbag/example/README.md

  bmi = (weight-in-kg) / (height-in-meters) * (height-in-meters)

 4. Create packages and extra classes as needed.

+[optional]
 5. Add proper validations.
 6. Write unit tests as required for service methods.
+7. Create a working update endpoint.
+[optional]

-7. When you are done, please create a pull request in github for review and assessment.
+8. When you are done, please create a pull request in github for review and assessment.